tchajed/sys-verif-fa25/docs/notes/ownership.md

 	}
 }
 ```

+The ownership principle for structs can best be seen in `Older` and `GetAge`.
+Notice that `Older` only needs ownership (or permission to access) the field Age, not the entire struct `p *Person`.
+Similarly, `GetAge` is fundamentally about extracting ownership over the single field `p.Age`; different (but related) assertions are needed to give the ownership of `p` and of `&p.Age`.

 Methods on structs are actually quite easy to model: `Name` becomes a function `Person__Name` that takes `p` as its first argument.
 The struct name is prepended to disambiguate this function from another function `Name` in the same scope (or another struct method called `Name`).
 Whenever Go calls a method on a struct, it is translated to a call to the appropriate function.
 If you're not sure how Go methods work as a language feature, read the [Go tour on methods](https://go.dev/tour/methods/1).